-Kim Davis is co-chairman and a founding partner of Charlesbank Capital Partners, a private equity firm with more than $3 billion under management.
+Kim Davis is co-chairman and a founding partner of Charlesbank Capital Partners, a private equity firm with more than $5 billion under management.
 The firm focuses on middle-market management-led buyouts and growth capital financings.
-In 2014, Charlesbank closed Charlesbank Equity Fund VII, a $1.8 billion fund backed by a range of institutional investors, including leading endowments and foundations, public retirement plans, corporate pension funds and funds of funds.
+In 2017, Charlesbank closed Charlesbank Equity Fund IX, a $2.75 billion fund backed by a range of institutional investors, including leading endowments and foundations, public retirement plans, corporate pension funds and funds of funds.

 Before cofounding Charlesbank Capital Partners in July 1998, Kim was a managing director of its predecessor firm, Harvard Private Capital Group.
 He joined Harvard Private Capital in 1997, having worked with the principals since a joint investment in 1992.
 Previously, Kim was at Kohlberg & Co. as a general partner, at Weiss, Peck & Greer as partner, and at General Motors and Dyson-Kissner-Moran in various positions.

-Kim serves on the boards of directors of Cedar Creek, Hot Global, Horn Industrial Services, OnCore Manufacturing, Southcross Energy, and Varsity Brands.
-He was appointed by President Clinton to the Baltic American Enterprise Fund in 1994, and is chairman of the Baltic-American Freedom Foundation.
-He is a member of the Council on Foreign Relations, the Board of Trustees of Freedom House, and the Dean’s Advisory Council of the Radcliffe Institute for Advanced Study.
+Kim serves on the boards of directors of HDT Global, Kinship Trust Company and Optomi.
+He was appointed by President Clinton to the Baltic American Enterprise Fund in 1994, and is chairman of its legacy institution, the Baltic-American Freedom Foundation.
+He is a member of the Council on Foreign Relations and the Dean’s Advisory Council of the Radcliffe Institute for Advanced Study.
 In 2019, he received the Cross of Recognition from the President of Latvia.
 He graduated from Harvard University with a bachelor’s degree in history and also holds an MBA from Harvard.

 Ambassador Michael C. Polt

 Ambassador Polt was born in Austria.
 He holds a Bachelor’s Degree and an Honorary Doctorate from American International College in Springfield, Massachusetts, and a Master’s Degree in Public Administration from the University of Tennessee.
 He and his wife Hallie live in suburban northern Virginia.
-They have two grown children, Nicholas and Lindsay.
+They have two grown children, Nicholas and Lindsay, and three wonderful grandchildren.
 The Polts enjoy sailing and skiing for relaxation and a good cup of coffee with time to savor it.

 Peter A. Ragauss

 Peter A. Ragauss joined the BAFF Board of Directors in 2015.
 He was appointed Honorary Consul of Latvia to Texas in December 2017.
-Mr. Ragauss is a member of the Board of Directors of Apache Corporation since December 2014.
-Mr. Ragauss retired from Baker Hughes in October 2014 after eight years as senior vice president and chief financial officer.
+Mr. Ragauss is a member of the Board of Directors of Apache Corporation and The Williams Companies.
+Mr. Ragauss retired from Baker Hughes in November 2014 after eight years as senior vice president and chief financial officer.

 Prior to joining Baker Hughes, he was controller, Refining and Marketing, for BP Plc from 2003 to 2006; chief executive officer for Air BP from 2000 to 2003; and assistant to the group chief executive for BP Amoco from 1998 to 2000.
 Mr. Ragauss was vice president of Finance and Portfolio Management for Amoco Energy International when Amoco Corporation merged with BP.
 From 1996 to 1998, he served as vice president of Finance for El Paso Energy International and held positions of increasing responsibility at Tenneco, Inc., from 1993 to 1996, and Kidder, Peabody & Co.
 Incorporated, from 1987 to 1993.
-Mr. Ragauss holds an MBA from Harvard University.
+Mr. Ragauss holds an MBA from Harvard Business School.
 He also serves on the Board of the Alley Theatre in Houston.
 Mr. Ragauss has recently been honored by NACD Directorship magazine as one of the “NACD 100”, which recognizes those who participate in corporate board work and influence how that work is done.